DoSomething/contentful-prototype/docs/development/features/school-finder.md

 - `showSchoolFinder` - If set to `true`, display a `SchoolFinder` below the `ContentBlock`

-- `actionId` - The action to display the user school's aggregate quantity for
+- `actionId` - If set, display the selected school's aggregate quantity for given [action](https://github.com/DoSomething/rogue/blob/master/docs/endpoints/actions.md).
+This property is optional, if not set - school impact is not displayed.

-- `schoolFinderFormDescription` - Description displayed above the school state/name select form.
+- `schoolFinderFormDescription` - Optional.
+Description displayed above the school state/name select form.
 This property is optional, default value is `null`.

 - `schoolNotAvailableHeadline` - Headline displayed when user cannot find their school via dropdown.
 This property is optional, default value is "No School Selected".